 Behavioral competency is any behavior trait, like knowledge, skill set, teamwork, leadership skills, technical know-how, etc., that helps a person grow in an organization to take on more prominent roles.
 People can use it at all levels, which means it’s not just for people at the top, middle, or bottom.

-Behavioral competencies are used to improve employees’ skills in all organizational positions so that work can move more smoothly from one job to the next.
+Behavioral competencies are used to improve organizational awareness and employees’ skills in all organizational positions so that work can move more smoothly from one job to the next.
 It’s not just about work; it’s also about personal life.
 It has to do with things that a person has or should have to be successful.

 Any human resource manager will tell you that measuring behavior competency is hard.
 However, because organizations are getting more complicated, it’s more important than ever for people to get along well with people from other departments.

-Benefits of using Behavioral Competency
+Benefits of using behavioral competency

+Behavioral indicators measure how well an individual exhibits specific competencies or desirable behaviors.
 There are many benefits of using behavioral competencies in the workplace:

 - Behavioral competencies let employers determine their employees’ skills and abilities and evaluate them.